1. Output information

 • the ONS Business demography publication includes levels of business births and deaths and provides an alternative measure of the registered business population

-In addition to these publications, similar related National Statistics are released by the three devolved administrations for their countries, the Insolvency Service publishes National Statistics for corporate and individual insolvency, and Companies House publishes statistics based on activity on their register.
+In addition to these publications, similar related Accredited official statistics are released by the three devolved administrations for their countries, the Insolvency Service publishes Accredited official statistics for corporate and individual insolvency, and Companies House publishes statistics based on activity on their register.
 The following summary describes the important features of the three UK business population publications.

 Summary of three UK business population publications